spatie/browsershot/README.md

 * `pageNumber` current page number
 * `totalPages` total pages in the document

-If you would like to hide either the header, or the footer, you can call either `hideHeader` or `hideFooter`.
+To hide the header or footer, you can call either `hideHeader` or `hideFooter`.

 #### Backgrounds